artfoundry/rpg_cordova/README.md

 **Phase 4: More advanced game**

-Addition of player insanity, reduced by being near and interacting with monsters and increased by moving enough tiles without finding any monsters.
+Addition of player insanity, reduced by being near and interacting with monsters.
 If sanity reaches 0, game over.
-Addition of multiple dungeon levels, each with different tasks (tentative list):
+Addition of multiple dungeon levels, each with different tasks:

-1) First level: Find weapon (only Shoggoths, no Elders)
+1) First level: Kill monsters (only Shoggoths, no Elders)
-2) Second level: Find Elder Sign (one Elder)
+2) Second level: Find Elder Sign (only Shoggoths, no Elders)
-3) Third level: Kill remaining monsters (two Elders)
+3) Third level: Kill Elder and any Shoggoths (one Elder)

+*Completed*

 **Phase 5: More RPG elements added**